 What is the key to a successful project?

-High-quality planning and work with risks, as well as well-organized project communication between all its participants.
+High-quality planning and risk management, as well as well-organized project communication between all its participants.

 For me, the main criterion of a successful project is the total satisfaction of all parties: the customer, the team and myself as the owner of the studio.
-And this includes meeting the deadlines/quality/cost of the project for the customer, and the interest of the project for the professional growth of the team, and the planned profitability indicators for me.
+And that includes meeting the project’s deadlines/quality/cost for the customer, how interesting the project is for the team’s professional growth, and the planned profitability figures for me.

 Which companies do you think Worksection would be suitable for?

 I know from my own experience that Worksection will definitely suit any small and medium-sized company with up to 20 – 30 people.
-Although it will also be useful for other industries and large companies, because the system offers a flexible opportunity for any process organization: from sales and marketing to recruiting and onboarding of employees.
+Although it will also be useful for other industries and large companies, because the system gives you the flexibility to organize any process: from sales and marketing to recruiting and onboarding employees..

 I can definitely recommend Worksection as a task and process management system for business, because it has everything you need to organize the company’s work.
 It is useful and not annoying, and this is very important :)